jeffgabriel/jeffgabriel.github.io/dockerarmdeploy.md

 Enough about the motivation, let's look at how I've been doing this with Azure ARM templates.
 The full example source is over at <a href="https://github.com/jeffgabriel/ARMBasedDockerDeploy">GitHub</a> if you just want to get right into it.

-For this example we're deploying a Redis server with the base <a href="https://hub.docker.com/_/redis/" target="_blank">Redis docker image</a> for with the <a href="https://hub.docker.com/_/alpine/" target="_blank">Alpine</a> variant. <a href="https://alpinelinux.org/" target="_blank">Alpine</a>[*](#gliderlabs) is a very small (5MB) linux variant based on BusyBox and I use these variants whenever offered because I often store my own custom images and space savings is cost savings.
+For this example we're deploying a Redis server with the base <a href="https://hub.docker.com/_/redis/" target="_blank">Redis docker image</a> with the <a href="https://hub.docker.com/_/alpine/" target="_blank">Alpine</a> tag. <a href="https://alpinelinux.org/" target="_blank">Alpine</a>[*](#gliderlabs) is a very small (5MB) linux variant based on BusyBox and I use these variants whenever offered because I often store my own custom images and space savings is cost savings.
 If you want to startup the Redis server on your local system (given that you have the Docker runtime available) simply execute the following command:

 ```shell
 docker run --name redis -p 6379:6379 -d redis:3.2-alpine